postcss/postcss-selector-parser/API.md

 ## Selector nodes

-A selector node represents a single compound selector.
+A selector node represents a single complex selector.
 For example, this selector string `h1 h2 h3, [href] > p`, is represented as two selector nodes.
 It has no special functionality of its own.